wbreeze/wind_and_water/_drafts/The-Magenta-Line.md

 the mainland and the urban resort town of Cancún.

 Depths inside the bay are at most thirty feet.
 There is an extensive, shallow shoal southwest of the island.
-There is extensxve shoaling off of the mainland.
+There is extensive shoaling off of the mainland.
 In between, a channel.
 The chart shows red and green bouys and yellow hazard bouys that mark the way.
 It promises a bright yellow flashing ODAS bouy at the mouth.
-It promises a red and green floshing bouy marking the south side of the channel entry.
+It promises a red and green flashing bouy marking the south side of the channel entry.

 At half past eleven at night I'm at the decision point.
 Sail south or sail to Dry Tortugas or head for the safety of a harbor.
 Seems like a simple decision, right?
-Navigating an unfamiliar field of shoals in the dark is so onerous that an unplaned, three day sail to Dry Tortugas feels like a viable option.
+Yet there I was, deciding.
+Navigating an unfamiliar field of shoals in the dark is so onerous that an unplanned, three day sail to Dry Tortugas feels like a viable option.

 Sailing south to delay until daylight would be tough.
 It would mean making at least four knots under sail and without fail.
 This in rough seas and